official apology

 Facts

-• On October 30, 1997, Zhao Zuohai had a fight with Zhao Zhenshang (赵振晌), in which the former was injured and the latter disappeared thereafter.
-In February 1998, Zhao Zuohai had been detained for investigation by the police for 20 days before he was released.
+• On October 30, 1997, Zhao Zuohai had a fight with Zhao Zhenshang (赵振晌), in which the former was injured.
+Zhao Zhenshang was not seen afterward.
+In February 1998, police detained Zhao Zuohai for investigation for 20 days and then released.
 On May 8, 1999, a body was found in an advanced state of decay in Zhao Zuohai’s village.
 The police did not find the head or the legs of the body.
-The next day, Zhao Zuohai was arrested.
-From May 10 to June 18, 1999, Zhao Zuohai had confessed 9 times after being seriously tortured by the police.
+The next day, police again detained Zhao Zuohai.
+From May 10 to June 18, 1999, Zhao Zuohai confessed nine times after being seriously tortured by the police.

 • Other special facts about this case: